RobhooX/RobSIRs.jl/README.md

 * b: susceptible to infectious transmission rate
 * c: susceptible to infectious contact rate
-* m: migration to/from j rate
+* m: migration rate to/from site j
+* r: radius connecting sites i and j : sinusoidal function depending with radius, r, depending on Frequency (f) and Amplitude (w).
+* v: virulence rate
+* mu: mutation rate (how many mutations to produce a new variant?)
 * s: recovered to susceptible rate
 * a: infected to recovered rate
 * d: death rate (ds, dI, dr)